Barcelona’s Best Bars

 By now you have surely seen Stoke Travel and 50 Fiesta’s guide to the biggest and best day out ever possible bar none, and by now you realise that it’s little more than a stumbling guide to Barcelona’s best bars.
 If you’re not one of the 145 people who have watched this triumph of documentary filmmaking we’ve included it again for you here (article continues below) .

 Isn’t it great!
 Didn’t you just adore when the guys went around and basically drank all day and were then too drunk to film the night component.
-Weren’t you inspired when the chubby host suggested that you go and discover Barcelona for yourself, because that’s precisely the kind of advice you wanted to garner from the guide.
+Weren’t you inspired when the chubby host suggested that you go and discover best bars in Barcelona for yourself, because that’s precisely the kind of advice you wanted to garner from the guide.

 Well here’s an accompaniment to the guide, a written addendum that will go a little deeper into Stoke Travel and 50 Fiesta’s favourite Barcelona watering holes, because we feel that in our self indulgence we can possibly impart onto you something lasting and worthwhile.
 And we’ll try and stay sober while we write this, so the quality of the information won’t take a nosedive like it did when we made the video documentary.